The First Step to Becoming a Doula

 Group of six women standing together, smiling, in front of a decorative backdrop of gold wire circles and hanging orange leaves.

-Start Your Doula Journey
+Start Your Birth With Ease® Doula Journey

 • A woman in a hospital bed with a barrier over her chest, holding a newborn baby, surrounded by four smiling adults, including her partner, her mother, and two other women, in a hospital room.

-Birth Doula Certification Training
+BWE® Birth Doula Certification Training

 • A pregnant woman sitting on the floor and holding her belly with both hands, wearing glasses and a white t-shirt with 'MAMA' written on it.
 She is sitting in front of a black crib with a patterned mattress.

-Postpartum Doula Certification Training
+BWE® Postpartum Doula Certification Training

-Along with core skills in newborn care, maternal recovery, and family adjustment, you’ll also gain tools for supporting infant feeding, sleep, and emotional well-being—plus the integration of evidence-based practices that honor both parent and baby.
 This workshop prepares you to enter postpartum work with confidence, compassion, and the knowledge to foster a nurturing, restorative environment for families in their fourth trimester.

 • Six doulas standing inside a room with large windows and potted plants, holding certificates of attendance and smiling at the camera.

-Doula Mentorship Program
+BWE® Doula Mentorship

 Through mentorship, you’ll refine your techniques, expand your knowledge in specialized areas, and strengthen your professional presence in the birth community.
 Whether your goal is to build your caseload, deepen your expertise, or step into leadership, this program ensures you have the support and tools to thrive.